yuhao/blog/md/cmf.md

 No popular graphics textbooks explain this "discrepancy."
 Numbers on CMFs are mostly just referred to as "weights" or "amounts."
 For instance, in Real-Time Rendering (4th edition), CMFs are defined as:

-> The functions relating each set of matching weights to the test patch wavelengths…
+> The functions relating each set of matching weights to the test patch wavelengths...

 Foundations of Computer Graphics (4th edition) says: